chattcp/docs/src/classic-case.md

 # Classic case of TCP packet capture analysis

-ChatTCP provides users with some classic learning cases for the TCP protocol, such as the three-way handshake and four-way handshake of the TCP protocol, allowing users to learn and master the TCP protocol without needing to capture packets themselves.
+ChatTCP provides users with some classic learning cases for the TCP, such as the three-way handshake and four-way handshake of the TCP, allowing users to learn and master the TCP without needing to capture packets themselves.
 It is very suitable for beginners.

-In addition to the TCP protocol, ChatTCP will gradually provide cases for application layer protocols, such as the WebSocket protocol, to facilitate users' learning or review without needing to simulate scenarios and capture packets.
+In addition to the TCP, ChatTCP will gradually provide cases for application layer protocols, such as the WebSocket protocol, to facilitate users' learning or review without needing to simulate scenarios and capture packets.

 ![Classic case](/images/classic-case/classic-cases.webp)

 ## Currently available cases include

-### The three-way handshake and four-way handshake cases of the TCP protocol, where the second and third packets of the four-way handshake are the same packet.
+### The three-way handshake and four-way handshake cases of the TCP, where the second and third packets of the four-way handshake are the same packet.

-This case includes only TCP protocol three-way handshake and four-way wave packets, which is very suitable for beginners to learn and understand the TCP protocol.
+This case includes only TCP three-way handshake and four-way wave packets, which is very suitable for beginners to learn and understand the TCP.

 In the four-way wave, the second wave and the third wave are the same packet.